matschaffer/matschaffer.com/_posts/2015-01-13-what-to-monitor.md

 But for Web Operations
 there are some definite patterns I've come across.
 Most of these come from the last two years I spent working as a Reliability Engineer at Netflix.
-Even though we had 400+ discrete applications when something broke you often found yourself looking at similar sets of metrics.
+Even though we had hundreds of discrete applications when something broke you often found yourself looking at similar sets of metrics.

 So without further ado, here they are,